refractproject/refract-spec/namespaces/api-description-namespace.md

         Definition of any input message-body attribute for this transition.

+    - `contentTypes` (array[String]) - A collection of content types that MAY be used for the transition.
 - `content` (array[HTTP Transaction]) - Array of transaction examples.

     Transaction examples are protocol-specific examples of REST transaction